-Parameter Description Channel Arrangement Indicate the channel used by every AeroMag AP in this topology along with their MAC addresses AP Settings Shows the configuration that the AeroMag APs are using right now.
-The channel marked with an asterisk is the channel used by this AeroMag AP.
+Parameter Description Channel Arrangement Indicate the channel used by every AeroMag AP in this topology along with Chamier 711 rangement their MAC addresses AP Settings Shows the configuration that the AeroMag APs are using right now.
+The AP Settings channel marked with an asterisk is the channel used by this AeroMag AP.